peterjc/kana-chording-ke/README.md

-* The 12-key iOS Japanese flick keyboard for touch screens, which lays out 10 keys for each row (`a`, `ka`, ..., `wa`) plus context dependent size toggle, maru, or ten-ten modified, and a core punctuation key.
+* The 12-key iOS Japanese flick keyboard for touch screens, which lays out 10 keys for each row (`a`, `ka`, ..., `wa`) plus context dependent size toggle, maru, or ten-ten modifier, and a core punctuation key.
 Here each key can be tapped giving the labelled character from the `a`-column, flicked left (`i`-column), up (`u`-column), right (`e`-column), or down (`o`-column).